Volunteering at Bethlehem

 All prospective volunteers have a selection interview and attend an orientation program.
 References and a police check are required.

 Following the orientation program each volunteer receives induction into the role they will perform.
-Volunteers also attend mandatory training in fire safety, manual handling and infection control.
+Volunteers are provided with mandatory training in fire safety, manual handling and infection control.

 - To provide training to ensure volunteer workers gain insight, knowledge and skills relating to Palliative and Aged Care Services.